 This guide to types of doors is in alphabetical order.
 Most of these types are available as internal doors and external doors in a variety of woods, finishes and colours.
-Use our measuring guide in order to find the size of door you need and then use this guide below to find out which type of door you’d like.
+Firstly, use our measuring guide in order to find the size of door you need.
+Secondly, use this guide below to find out which type of door you’d like.

 Table of contents